HL7-DaVinci/prior-auth/README.md

      http://localhost:9000/fhir/Claim/\$submit
 ```

+## Configuration Notes

+The server on the `dev` branch is always configured to run on Logicahealth.
+If you are running locally or on another cloud server there are a few extra configuration steps:

+1. This server expects to be running on HTTPS.
+If you are not using SSL the authorization will fail.
+Either follow the steps under "SSL Certificates" below to add SSL to your local version, or modify `getServiceBaseUrl()` in `Endpoint.java` to use `http`.
+1. The default tokenUri points to LogicaHealth.
+Update `tokenUri` in `Metadata.java` to be the correct host.
+1. If using the MITRE DTR Reference Implementation there are is a PAS config under src/components/PriorAuth which must be updated.

 ## FHIR Services

 The service endpoints in the table below are relative to `http://localhost:9000/fhir`. `patient` is the first `identifier.value` on the `Patient` referenced in the submitted `Claim`.